 Harmful Algal Bloom (HAB) Grant Program

-FWC’s Fish and Wildlife Research Institute’s newly established Harmful Algal Bloom (HAB) Grant Program is excited to announce the funding of two proposals that address red tide communications and advancing technologies for real time detection of Karenia brevis.
+FWC’s Fish and Wildlife Research Institute’s newly established Harmful Algal Bloom (HAB) Grant Program is excited to announce the funding of three proposals that address red tide communications and advancing technologies for real time detection of Karenia brevis.
 The HAB Grant Program supports projects that address priority recommendations of the HAB Task Force and plans to provide competitive grant opportunities annually.

 2020-2021 Funded Projects